 Note: Graduate students attend joint classes with undergraduates but are assessed separately.

-- Apply knowledge and incorporate principles to show how aberrations in immunoregulation underlie autoimmunity, immunodeficiency, allergy and cancer.
+- Apply knowledge and incorporate principles to evaluate how aberrations in immunoregulation underlie autoimmunity, immunodeficiency, allergy and cancer.

-- Acquire, analyse and interpret experimental data on research in immunology
+- Acquire, analyse, interpret and critique experimental data on research in immunology.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 The expected workload will consist of approximately 130 hours throughout the semester including:

 - Face-to face components which will consist of approximately 36 x 1 hour lectures per semester (36 hours total) and approximately 30 hours of tutorials/workshops/labs throughout the semester.

 - Approximately 64 hours of self directed study which will include preparation for lectures and other assessment tasks.